Suzuki Splash Common Problems and Solutions

 Problem:

-The windscreen wiper started to squeak when in use but has now failed completely.
+The windscreen wiper began to squeak when used but has now stopped working altogether.

 Solution:

-It's common on the Suzuki Splash for the windscreen wiper mechanism to fail at around the 1000 mile mark.
-It's quite annoying, but you can order a better motor direct from Breakeryard that will resolve the issue and won't need to be replaced for a long time.
+The windscreen wiper mechanism on the Suzuki Splash often fails around the 1000-mile mark.
+It's quite frustrating, but you can order a higher-quality motor directly from Breakeryard that will fix the problem and last much longer.

 Difficulty level